PPJAISON/gitTraining1/readme.txt

 now this change done in ubuntu red box
 2nd line from ubuntu red box at 18:00
 3rd line from ubuntu red box at 18:00
+4th line from ubuntu red box at 18:30